peridotbuild/pv2/README.md

 provides utilities that can be used for developers in and outside of the projects in the RESF (such as Rocky Linux).

+For a list of things that I want to look into, check the `TODO` list.

 ## Requirements

 * An RPM Distribution